iamvikkuarya/QuickKart/README.md

 ## 🧠 **How It Works**

 ### **Behind the Scenes**
-1. **Web Scraping**: When you search, QuickCompare simultaneously visits each platform's website
+1. **Web Scraping**: When you search, QuickKart simultaneously visits each platform's website
 2. **Smart Parsing**: Extracts product names, prices, quantities, and images from each site
 3. **Product Matching**: Uses fuzzy matching algorithms to group similar products together
 4. **Location Services**: Uses Google Maps API to get accurate delivery times for your area